 2. Analytical Methods Report Certification.
 Prior to beginning the effluent and receiving water characterization monitoring, the Discharger shall provide a certification acknowledging the scheduled start date of the Effluent and Receiving Water Characterization monitoring and confirming that samples will be collected and analyzed as described in the previously submitted Analytical Methods Report.
 If there are changes to the previously submitted Analytical Methods Report, the Discharger shall outline those changes.
 A one-page certification form will be provided by Central Valley Water Board staff with the permit’s Notice of Adoption that the Discharger can use to satisfy this requirement.
 The certification form shall be submitted electronically via CIWQS submittal by the due date in the Technical Reports Table.

-3. The Discharger shall conduct effluent and receiving water characterization monitoring in accordance with Table E-8 and the testing requirements described in section IX.E.4 below.
+3. The Discharger shall conduct effluent and receiving water characterization monitoring in accordance with Table E-8 and the testing requirements described in section IX.C.4 below.

 Table E-8.
 Effluent and Receiving Water Characterization Monitoring